itsm3abena/c-ds/README.md

 Reusable: Designed for use in various applications without modifications.

 ## License
-This project is released under the MIT License, allowing you to use, modify, and distribute it freely.
+This project is released under the MIT License.
 See the [LICENSE](https://github.com/itsm3abena/c-ds/blob/main/LICENSE) file for more details.
 Contributing

 We welcome contributions!
 To improve the library, fix bugs, or add new features: